 German Shepherd saddle backs.
 Ask almost anyone what color a German Shepherd is and they'll describe a saddle back GSD with a black mask in some combination of black and tan or black and red.

-This is the combination that is most often considered the "classic" look of the German Shepherd.
+While there are a number of German shepherd coat colors this is the combination that is most often considered the "classic" look of the German Shepherd.
 Most German Shepherds fall somewhere in between these extremes of coat colors and coat patterns - black and tan or black and red.

 Any GSD coat color shade is acceptable but the richer hues are always preferred in the German Shepherd Dog.
 Pale washed out colors, shades of blues and livers are considered serious faults in the GSD breed.